-The Council has considered these factors and concluded that the proposed amendment is consistent with each.
+The Council has considered these factors and concluded that the proposed amendments are is consistent with each of the rules.
 Each of the Council's conclusions is discussed below.

 A. Consistency with the public health, safety, and welfare.

 Under WAC 463-36-040(3) and -050, the Council must consider whether the proposed amendment is consistent with public health, safety, and welfare, including environmental aspects of the public welfare.